hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 could be multiple browser windows or other applications that contain the string for any reason.

-For the `windowrulev2 = float,class:kitty,title:kitty` example, the
-`class:(kitty)` `WINDOW` field is what keeps the window rule specific to kitty terminals.
+For the `windowrule = float,class:kitty,title:kitty` example, the `class:(kitty)` `WINDOW` field is what keeps the window rule specific to kitty terminals.

 {{< /callout >}}

-For now, the supported fields for V2 are:
+The supported fields for parameters are:

 | Field | Description |
 | -------------- | --------------- |